Azure Hands-On Lab - Patch and upgrade an AKS Cluster

 - Check for available cluster upgrades using the

-az aks get-upgrades
+az aks get-upgradescommand.

 az aks get-upgrades -n $CLUSTERNAME -g $RG -o table